BARTON Headquarters Designated “LEED Platinum” for Energy Efficiency

-In 2007, BARTON transformed a 19th century building into a visionary green headquarters, designated LEED® (Leadership in Energy and Environmental Design) Platinum by the U.S. Green Building Council (USGBC).
+In 2007, The BARTON Group transformed a 19th century building into a visionary green headquarters, designated LEED® (Leadership in Energy and Environmental Design) Platinum by the U.S. Green Building Council (USGBC).

 BARTON updated the 16,000-square-foot headquarters with a panelized green roof, a geothermal heating and cooling system, energy-efficient windows, a raised floor system to allow for air distribution and electrical and network cabling, and a rainwater collection system.